selva-ragaavan/AVIONIX-28/README.md

 *(To be finalized after LTspice simulation and component selection.)*

-## 7. Design & Simulation Tools

-- **KiCad** — schematic capture and PCB layout
-- **LTspice** — pre-layout circuit simulation, especially input transient response (TVS clamp behavior under simulated 50V spike)

-## 8. Testing Plan (Draft)

-- Input transient survival test (simulate 50V spike, 18V sag)
-- Rail sequencing verification (oscilloscope capture of turn-on order/timing)
-- Load regulation and line regulation across each rail
-- Ripple/noise measurement on outputs
-- Thermal performance under sustained load

-## 9. Reference articles and resources used in this  design:
+## 7. Reference articles and resources used in this  design:
 - Analog.com Multirail_Powersupply Design part1: https://www.analog.com/en/resources/analog-dialogue/articles/multirail-power-supply-design-for-successful-application-boards-part1.html  ,
 - part2: https://www.analog.com/en/resources/analog-dialogue/articles/multirail-power-supply-design-for-successful-application-boards-part2.html
 - Esd Protection: https://youtu.be/MmG_m4xVNfQ?si=btMzvDi-hvi9JBXi
-## 11. Disclaimer
+## 8. Disclaimer

 This is an educational/portfolio project.
 It follows MIL-STD-704 and MIL-STD-461 design *principles* for learning purposes but has not undergone